-As will all philanthropy, giving through a racial equity lens is nuanced and can be challenging.
+As with all philanthropy, giving through a racial equity lens is nuanced and can be challenging.
 The journey is iterative and nonlinear, but when done well, giving can positively affect both the community and you as a donor.

 Effective philanthropy requires an active and ongoing dialogue among donors, nonprofits and community stakeholders.
 When looking to create racial justice outcomes, philanthropists must seek out and prioritize the voices of those who are most directly affected by inequity.

 Leverage information from a broad range of sources, including local, identity-based and other publications.
 When reaching out directly to community members, leaders, organizers and practitioners, be respectful of their time.
 Don’t rely on them to educate you about race-related issues.
 Be aware that many will not be comfortable sharing personal stories.
 Consider compensating these individuals and groups when seeking their specialized and valuable expertise to inform your giving strategy.

 Charitable giving benefits from the inclusion of diverse viewpoints and experiences.
 You should consider:

 - Including current and former grantees, community members and people of diverse backgrounds and ways of thinking in your grant selection process.

 - Allowing them to influence or set funding priorities, sourcing grant applicants and serve as voting members of grants committees or your foundation board.

 - Providing assets to giving circles or organizations run by local leaders expressly for the purpose of re-granting in their communities.

 Step 2 – Challenge your due diligence process